trickswithaman/WeatherApp-/README.md

 ---

+## Documentation

+The code in this project is documented using **KDoc**, the official documentation style for the Kotlin language.
+These comments are written directly in the code to explain what each part does.

+### Viewing Documentation

+You can easily view the documentation for any piece of code directly in Android Studio.
+Simply hover your mouse cursor over a class, function, or variable name, and a tooltip will appear with its documentation.

+### Generating a Documentation Website

+For a more comprehensive view, you can generate a full HTML documentation website using a tool called **Dokka**.
+This website will contain all the KDoc comments in a browsable format.

+**To generate the documentation:**

+1. Make sure you have the Dokka plugin added to your `build.gradle.kts` file.
+If not, you will need to add it.
+2. Open the Gradle tool window in Android Studio (usually on the right side).
+3. Navigate to `WeatherApp -> Tasks -> documentation`.
+4. Run the `dokkaHtml` task.

+This will generate a `dokka` folder in your project's `build` directory.
+Open the `index.html` file inside this folder in a web browser to view the full documentation website.

+---

 ## How to Use the App

 *   **Current Weather:** When you first open the app, it will ask for permission to see your device's location.
 This is so it can automatically show you the weather right where you are.